 Best for Cans: mDesign Large Standing Kitchen Can Dispenser Storage Organizer Bin

 If you regularly stock your home with cans of soda or buy your canned goods in bulk, this standing bin is a smart solution to store them.
 Designed to utilize vertical space and create more storage in tighter spaces, this clear bin acts as a dispenser, making it easy to grab from the front of the unit.
 The see-through sides and open top can make it easy to see how many cans you have left and when it's time to replenish your supply.

 Made of BPA-free plastic, this generously sized storage bin is meant to hold cans of soup, beans, broth, and more.
-Our tester packed several sizes of cans in it, fitting four 30-ounce cans or eight 15-ounce ones.
+Our tester packed several sizes of cans in it, fitting four 30-ounce cans or eight 15-ounce cans.
 Still, she could stack more cans in the same space, making the dispenser best for cans without molded bottoms that tend to wobble when stacked upright.
 Cans of mixed sizes and contents could all be included in the dispenser, but it was really designed to hold multiple identical cans.

-This dispenser also holds standard-sized cans of soda or beer and can be used in the refrigerator to keep cold drinks within easy reach.
+This dispenser also holds standard-size cans of soda or beer and can be used in the refrigerator to keep cold drinks within easy reach.
 Our tester found it most useful for these beverage cans and could pack in a dozen, with the last ones peeking out of the top.
 This bin fit in various parts of the kitchen, including wall-mounted cabinets and narrow pantry shelves or cabinets.
 The design made it easy to access the frontmost can, but it was quite noisy as the remaining cans rolled forward.

 Best Splurge: The Container Store The Home Edit Kitchen Storage Solution